RallyTechServices/milestone-apps/milestone-tracking-board-v2/README.md

 ![ScreenShot](/images/milestone-tracking-board-v2-settings.png)

+Default Fields  - This determines the fields that show up by default when the app is first loaded.
+Once a user selects different fields with the field picker, that will become their default view.

 Closed Defect States - determines which defect states are considered "Closed".
-Defaults to "Closed" Exclude Defects with Resolution - determines which defects are excluded from the defect data set.
+Defaults to "Closed"

+Exclude Defects with Resolution - determines which defects are excluded from the defect data set.
 Defaults to None.

 Show Test Case Result Attachments - If selected, will show the number of TestCaseResults with at least 1 Attachment for the TestCase in the format of "2/3" meaning "2 of 3 TestCaseResults has at least 1 attachment".